 THE SKY WAS BLUE

-Bremner says: "One night I sat up in bed and asked myself, 'Why should all the jazz standards be from 1950 and earlier?
-What about all the great songwriters and bands from the 70's, 80's, 90's and even later??'
+Bremner says: 'one night I sat up in bed and grumpily asked myself, "Why should all the jazz standards be from 1950 and earlier?
+What about all the great songs from the 70's, 80's, 90's?"

-Because I figured, 'Bremner, if you need to borrow some things, make sure they are the best'.
+I started picking songs that I loved, because I figured, if you need to borrow some things, take the best.
 Make sure none of them is less than beautiful.
-Then take some ideas, some concepts: take jazz, rock and roll, poetry, crooners, take a deep night in Texas driving down a dusty road with sweet radio pouring out the open windows of migrant fieldworkers... take beautiful, ugly noise... the sound of sex, violence, the sound of hope... then whisper and croon and snarl... go looking for a flame to start a fire, go looking for a way forward through the song… and hope to end up with sharp edged, velvet lined ballads that pay homage to the past and point to the future."
+Then take some ideas, some concepts: jazz, rock and roll, poetry, crooners, a red velvet lounge in Las Vegas.
+Remember a deep night in Texas when you were driving down a dusty road with sweet radio pouring out the open windows of migrant fieldworkers.
+Then whisper and croon and snarl.
+Go looking for a flame to start a fire, for a way forward through the song, and make swinging sharp edged, velvet lined ballads that pay homage to the past and future.'